 Things To Keep In Mind:

-Plan Ahead: One big tip when it comes to delivering your speech, is to plan it out ahead of time.
-We’d always advise against making it up as you go, it can be an awkward experience that leaves so much room for the speech to not be as good as it would be with a bit more thought and time spent practicing.
-Schedule time for yourself to sit down and think about things you can include in your speech such as harmless or funny stories, personal moments with the groom and similar things.
+Plan Ahead: One big tip for delivering your speech is to plan it out ahead of time.
+We'd always advise against making it up as you go.
+It can be an awkward experience that leaves so much room for the speech not to be as good as it would be with more thought and time spent practicing.

-Water + Snack Beforehand: One big tip a friend’s husband once mentioned to me was that he wished he’d had a snack and a drink of water prior to giving his best-man speech at his brothers wedding.
-Not only was he lightheaded from being on the go all day, but he hadn’t had any fluids to drink all afternoon and it made his speech more difficult to deliver.
-Also, we’d advise against drinking too much alcohol before your speech, it’s not a good look if the best man is the centre of attention and struggling with their speech, slurring their words or forgetting the things they wanted to say/not making much sense.
+Water + Snack Beforehand: One big tip a friend's husband once mentioned to me was that he wished he'd had a snack and a drink of water before giving his best-man speech at his brother's wedding.
+Not only was he lightheaded from being on the go all day, but he hadn't had any fluids to drink all afternoon, and it made his speech more challenging to deliver.
+Also, we'd advise against drinking too much alcohol before your speech.
+It's not a good look if the best man is the center of attention and struggling with their speech, slurring their words, or forgetting the things they wanted to say/not making much sense.

 Keep It Short + Practice: Once you've written your speech out, take some time to read it through a few times to get used to how it'll sound out loud.
 Also, it's a good idea to time yourself when you do one of the practice read-through's to make sure it isn't too long - your speech should only take a few minutes, if it clocks in at 10-20 minutes when you read it back, it might be time to go back and edit or cut out any unnecessary things in the speech itself.

-Keep It Family Friendly: Remember, there will be all types of relatives, friends, co-workers and other guests there to watch the bride and groom get married, you’ll want to make sure your speech is rated PG and family friendly just to be on the safe side.
+Keep It Family-Friendly: Remember, there will be all types of relatives, friends, co-workers, and other guests to watch the bride and groom get married.
+You'll want to make sure your speech is rated PG and family-friendly to be on the safe side.